Zoezabetian/bioinformatics/non-negative_matrix_factorization/README.md

    - Stacked bar plot saved as `NMF_Dogs.png`:
      - X-axis: Individual dogs, sorted by dominant cluster.
      - Y-axis: Proportion of components.
+   - Stacked bar plot saved as `NMF_Dogs_by_Clade.png`:
+     - X-axis: Dog clades.
+     - Y-axis: Proportion of components.
+     - NOTE: The code in the NMF .py file does not produce this graph anymore, but I've included it anyways.
 2. **Console Output** (Optional):
    - Dominant components for Basenji and Wolf samples.